How It Works

 The Bridging Process

-Proof Submission: Market maker provides proof using Storage Proofs
+Proof Submission: Market maker provides proof using HDP.

 Why Choose Most Bridge?